Emmotes/ic_spoilers/docs/season_3.md

 # Season 3

-Season 2 will be ending on 1 March 2023 - and Season 3 is likely to start around 2-4 weeks later depending on CNE's schedule.
+Season 2 will be ending on 1 March 2023 - and Season 3 is likely to start around 2-4 weeks later depending on CNE’s schedule.
 Mid-to-late March is a safe guess.

-The season 3 skins are currently dated 8 March 2023 - which means the season 3 preview could start at the same time the season 2 'cooling off' week ends.
-If that's the case then the ***speculative*** Season 3 start date will be 15 March 2023.
+The season 3 skins are currently dated 8 March 2023 - which means the season 3 preview could start at the same time the season 2 ‘cooling off’ week ends.
+If that’s the case then the speculative Season 3 start date will be 15 March 2023.

-{% comment %}
-The champion changes and time gate cost reduction will all be going live on #DATEPREVIEW - while the actual Season 2 start date will be #DATEACTUAL.
-{% endcomment %}

 # Theme

 ![Season 3 Portrait](images/portrait_s3.png)

-All five of Spurt Hew Maan Barrowin Birdsong and Turiel have now received "new" abilities in the data that suggest they are all part of season 3.
-Given that they are also all getting `Lawbringer` and `Ancient` skins on the same date just makes that far more likely.
+The Season 3 chests (`Gold Ancient Lawbringer Chests`) have been added to the data and they confirm that Spurt Hew Maan Barrowin Birdsong and Turiel are all season 3 champions.

 It seems to be that this new season will be an Unaffiliated / Lawful themed season.
 This tracks with some of the "new" abilities and specialisations these champions are getting.